-Annual cash bonus awards are short term incentives determined in the discretion of the Board with reference to by operating, corporate, HSE and individual performance.
+Annual cash bonus awards are short term incentives determined in the discretion of the Board with reference to operating, corporate, HSE and individual performance targets.

-A range of cash bonus is set as a percentage of base salary and while consideration may be given to practices within a comparator group in setting these percentages, the comparator group data is used as a reference point only by the Compensation Committee.
+Cash bonuses are set as a percentage of base salary and while consideration may be given to practices within a peer or comparator group in setting these percentages, the peer or comparator group data is used as a reference point only by the Compensation Committee.

-The annual cash bonus directly connects the performance of executives to the accomplishment of key performance indicators of the Corporation that are aligned with strategic goals and drive shareholder value.
+The annual cash bonus directly connects the performance of executives to the accomplishment of key performance indicators of the Corporation that are aligned with strategic goals and drive Shareholder value.
 The cash bonus criteria are determined with a view to the budgeting process and the rigor applied.